fourkitchens/dca2013/_posts/0003-03-03-spark-awe-demos-that-deliver-wow.md

 track: Sitebuilding
 difficulty: Beginner

-day: TBD
+day: Saturday
-start: TBD
+start: 4:00pm
-room: TBD
+room: Room 14
 ---

 The Demo Framework is a new distribution that highlights powerful features created by our community.
 It is intended to be used as a starterkit for promoting enterprise-ready Drupal solutions.
 It uses modules from popular distributions like Spark, Commerce Kickstart and Panopoly to deliver an engaging web experience management solution.